Astropedology

 Astropedology is the study of very ancient paleosols and meteorites relevant to the origin of life and different planetary soil systems.
-It is a branch of soil science (pedology) concerned with soils of the distant geologic past and of other planetary bodies to understand our place in the universe.
-A geologic definition of soil is “a material at the surface of a planetary body modified in place by physical, chemical or biological processes”.
+It is a branch of soil science (pedology) concerned with soils of the distant geologic past and of other planetary bodies to understand Earth's place in the universe.
+A geologic definition of soil is "a material at the surface of a planetary body modified in place by physical, chemical or biological processes".
 Soils are sometimes defined by biological activity but can also be defined as planetary surfaces altered in place by biologic, chemical, or physical processes.
 By this definition, the question for Martian soils and paleosols becomes, were they alive?
 Astropedology symposia are a new focus for scientific meetings on soil science.

 Advancements in understanding the chemical and physical mechanisms of pedogenesis on other planetary bodies in part led the Soil Science Society of America (SSSA) in 2017 to update the definition of soil to: "The layer(s) of generally loose mineral and/or organic material that are affected by physical, chemical, and/or biological processes at or near the planetary surface and usually hold liquids, gases, and biota and support plants".

-Despite our meager understanding of extraterrestrial soils, their diversity may raise the question of how we might classify them, or formally compare them with our Earth-based soils.
+Despite the meager understanding of extraterrestrial soils, their diversity may raise the question of how science might classify them, or formally compare them with Earth-based soils.
 One option is to simply use our present soil classification schemes, in which case many extraterrestrial soils would be Entisols in the United States Soil Taxonomy (ST) or Regosols in the World Reference Base for Soil Resources (WRB).
 However, applying an Earth-based system to such dissimilar settings is debatable.
 Another option is to distinguish the (largely) biotic Earth from the abiotic Solar System, and include all non-Earth soils in a new Order or Reference Group, which might be tentatively called Astrosols.